Yandex Cloud

 Terraform is distributed under the Business Source License.
 The Yandex Cloud provider for Terraform is distributed under the MPL-2.0 license.

-To update the parameters of a Yandex Smart Web Security security profile created using Terraform:
+To update the settings of a Yandex Smart Web Security profile created with Terraform:

-1. Open the Terraform configuration file and edit the fragment with the profile description.
+1. Open the Terraform configuration file and edit the section describing the profile.

-Example of security profile description in the Terraform configuration
+Example of a security profile description in the Terraform configuration

 resource "yandex_sws_security_profile" "demo-profile-simple" {